Photo: February Sky

 This land art installation will last only so long before it is disassembled.
 Like a NASA spacecraft, its mission to bring joy has been extended through the end of 2021.

 From photos it may be difficult to assess the physical presence and surprise these granite hoodoos manifest on the Jean Dry Lake.
 From the highway, the sculpture seem small, perhaps the size of aquarium pebbles.
 They aren’t.
-The boulders are stacked in to 30 foot towers, about the height of a two-story house.
+The limestone boulders are stacked in to 30 foot towers, about the height of a two-story house.

 Attention travelers on I-15, Los Angeles to Las Vegas.
 Be tempted by this multi-colored photo opportunity – touristy without apology, trending in an oh so cool way.
 Slow travelers, this is the place to stretch your legs and people watch.
 A parking lot, no toilets, no souvenir replicas.
 It’s a walk in the beautiful desert.
 From the highway, look for the installation at Mile 18 on I-15.